IsBenben/beprint/README.md

 **`beprint` (beautiful print)** is a simple package that can print messages in different colors and styles.

+**Warning:** This package is for beginners and is not suitable for advanced users.

 ## Installation

-Run the following command to install the package via pip:
+Run the following command to install the package via pip: (See <https://pypi.org/project/beprint/0.1.0/>)

 ```shell
 pip install beprint